melezhik/swat/intro.md

 I dare to say this could be enough for most of cases.

 When making requests swat does not try to interact with web application on UI/browser level like some other test systems do.
 Instead swat operates on lower http level using curl.
+It's very handy.
+Every time you have your test failed you always face with two types of issues:

+* http code is not successful ( not 200 OK )
+* an output does not have an expected value(s)

+Practicaly this means that you can initiate request again with the usaul curl command and anylize situation deeper.

-Basic entity of swat test harness is a http request ( other valid terms are route, http resource or swat story ) opposite to
+Thus, the basic entity of swat test harness is a http request.
+Other valid terms for this are - route, http resource or swat story - but basicly that means the same.

-\`*.t' file at abstract perl test framework.
+Compare this approach with using \`*.t' files in an abstract perl test framework.
 Speaking in language of http requests is more natural then speaking on languare of arbitrary test files when dealing with web application testing.

 Swat http requests - stories - could tested re-used as whole unit.
 Swat support a sequential requests which make it possible to impliment complicated test cases.